Gertrude is pleased to announce that it is now accepting applications for the Gertrude Studio Program 2024 intake.

 To provide transparency for applicants regarding the duration of Gertrude's assessment and decision making process, key dates are provided below.

-Internal application processing and formal assessment: Early to mid-November 2022
+Internal application processing and formal assessment: November 2023

-Public announcement of successful studio applicants: Early December 2022
+Public announcement of successful studio applicants: Mid-December 2023